umee-network/umee/x/uibc/README.md

 ### Concepts

-Users can define ICS20 hook instructions in the ICS20 transfer Memo field, that will trigger procedure call once the transfer is successfully recorded in the UX Chain.
+Users can define ICS20 hook instructions in the ICS20 transfer Memo field, that will trigger a procedure call once the transfer is successfully recorded in the UX Chain.

 ### Design